 Is Dry Needling the same as Acupuncture?

 Yes and no. They both use the same type of needle.
 They both aim to reduce pain and resolve dysfunction.
-The dry needling Brisbane service is only used to treat pain.
-Our Acupuncture service is used to treat many other things as well.
+The dry needling service is only used to treat pain.
+Our Ipswich Acupuncture service is used to treat many other things as well.
+As an acupuncture technique, dry needling is available for Health Fund claims.

 The technique of dry needling